How Much Does a Chicken Coop Cost? A Full Breakdown

 A great chicken coop is more than just a shelter; it’s an investment in the health and safety of your flock.
 Once you’ve found the perfect home for your hens, a little routine care will ensure it lasts for years to come.
 Taking a proactive approach to maintenance not only protects the structure itself but also creates a healthier environment for your chickens, saving you time and money on future repairs.

-Simple Maintenance for a Long-Lasting Coop
+Your Weekly Checklist for a Long-Lasting Coop

 A clean coop is a healthy coop.
 To keep your chickens happy, plan to clean their coop once a week.
 At a minimum, you should add fresh bedding weekly and do a full clean-out every two weeks.
 This simple routine prevents the buildup of ammonia, which can cause respiratory issues, and keeps pests and bacteria at bay.
 Several times a year, it’s a good idea to do a deep clean, scrubbing down surfaces and replacing all bedding.
 Investing in smart coop accessories like covered feed storage can also help keep the space tidy and reduce waste.